typedb/typedb-docs/0001-typedb/02-dev/01-basics.md

 toc: false
 ---

+# Basics

 ## Connection

-[TypeDB Client](../01-start/05-clients.md) handles remote connection to the TypeDB Server.
+[TypeDB Client](04-clients.md) handles remote connection to the TypeDB Server.
 We then use this connection to manage [databases](#databases) and open [sessions](#sessions).

 <div class="note">